johngeorgewright/angular-xml/README.md

     }
     ```

-2. A HTTP interceptor to turn all your responses in to an Angular XML element.
+2. A HTTP interceptor to turn all your responses in to an [Angular XML element][angular.element].

     ```js
     angular